laminlabs/lamindb/README.md

 LaminDB is a Python library to manage data & analyses related to biology.
 Most importantly, you can:

 - Track data flow through pipelines, notebooks & app uploads to better learn from your project history.
-- Manage knowledge & metadata in registries to access, transform & validate data across storage backends.
+- Manage knowledge & metadata in registries to access & validate data across storage locations.

 The API supports a unified data warehousing & learning process: